Haemochromatosis is usually diagnosed with blood tests.

 - you're a carrier of a faulty gene linked to the condition

-- you might have another condition that causes high iron levels
+- you have another condition that causes high iron levels

-If these tests detect a problem, you'll usually be referred to a hospital specialist.
-They will discuss what the results mean and if you might need any further tests or treatment.
+If the tests show there is a problem, you may be referred to a hospital specialist.
+They will tell you what the results mean and if you need more tests or treatment.

-You may need more tests to check if haemochromatosis has caused any organ damage.
+You may need more tests to check if haemochromatosis has caused damage to other parts of your body, especially your liver.

-- a liver biopsy – a needle is used to remove some liver tissue to check it for signs of damage
+- a liver biopsy - a needle is used to remove some liver tissue to check for damage

-- an MRI scan to check for iron in your liver and look for signs of liver damage
+- an MRI scan - to check for iron in your liver and liver damage

 Other causes of high iron levels